Essential terms and explanations for AI governance

 Definition

-A form of AI that utilizes deep learning algorithms to create models (see also machine learning model) trained on massive text data sets to analyze and learn patterns and relationships among characters, words and phrases.
+A form of AI that utilizes deep learning algorithms to create models (see also machine learning model, foundation model and fine-tuning) pretrained on massive text datasets for the general purpose of analyzing and learning patterns and relationships among characters, words and phrases to perform text-based tasks.
 There are generally two types of LLMs: generative models that make text predictions based on the probabilities of word sequences learned from its training data (see also generative AI) and discriminative models that make classification predictions based on probabilities of data features and weights learned from its training data (see also discriminative model).
-The term "large" generally refers to the model's capacity measured by the number of parameters.
+The word large generally refers to the model's capacity measured by the number of parameters and to the enormous datasets it is trained on.

 Acronym